GNOME Web: Firefox Sync

-Since GNOME 3.26, Web has support for Firefox Sync, which allows users to sync their bookmarks, history, passwords, and open tabs with Firefox Sync, which can then be shared between any copy of Firefox or Web that the user signs into Firefox Sync with.
+Since GNOME 3.26 and until GNOME 47, Web had support for Firefox Sync, which allowed users to sync their bookmarks, history, passwords, and open tabs with Firefox Sync, which could then be shared between any copy of Firefox or Web that the user signed into Firefox Sync with.

+In GNOME 47, it was disabled because of Mozilla changing the way Firefox Sync worked.

 Extensions

 Web once supported extensions and a package was maintained containing the official ones.
 This was later removed due to problems with stability and maintainability.

 Some popular extensions, such as ad blocking, were moved to the core application.

 The project has expressed an interest in implementing support for the WebExtension add-on format used by Chrome, Firefox, and some other major browsers, if interested contributors can be found.
+Experimental support for WebExtensions was introduced in GNOME 43.

 Reception

 In reviewing the WebKit-powered Epiphany 2.28 in September 2009, Ryan Paul of Ars Technica said "Epiphany is quite snappy in GNOME 2.28 and scores 100/100 on the Acid3 test.
 Using WebKit will help differentiate Epiphany from Firefox, which is shipped as the default browser by most of the major Linux distributors."

 In reviewing Epiphany 2.30 in July 2010, Jack Wallen described it as "efficient, but different" and noted its problem with crashes.
 "When I first started working with Epiphany it crashed on most sites I visited.
 After doing a little research (and then a little debugging) I realized the issue was with JavaScript.
 Epiphany (in its current release), for some strange reason, doesn't like JavaScript.
 The only way around this was to disable JavaScript.
 Yes this means a lot of features won't work on a lot of sites – but this also means those same sites will load faster and won't be so prone to having issues (like crashing my browser)."
 Wallen concluded positively about the browser, "Although Epiphany hasn't fully replaced Chrome and Firefox as my one-stop-shop browser, I now use it much more than I would have previously.
 [It has a] small footprint, fast startup, and clean interface."

 In March 2011, Veronica Henry reviewed Epiphany 2.32, saying "To be fair, this would be a hard sell as a primary desktop browser for most users.
 In fact, there isn't even a setting to let you designate it as your default browser.
-But for those instance where you need to fire up a lighting-fast browser for quick surfing, Epiphany will do the trick."
+But for those instance where you need to fire up a lightning-fast browser for quick surfing, Epiphany will do the trick."
 She further noted, "Though I still use Firefox as my primary browser, lately it seems to run at a snail's pace.
 So, one of the first things I noticed about Epiphany is how quickly it launches.
 And subsequent page loads on my system are equally as fast."
 Henry criticized Epiphany for its short list of extensions, singling out the lack of Firebug as a deficiency.
 Web instead supports Web Inspector offered by the WebKit engine, which has similar functionality.